 In February 2016, I was chosen (along with a few of my peers from the Bangor Design School) to take part in Enterprise by Design at the Pontio Innovation Centre in Bangor, North Wales.

-I have briefly discussed it on my linked in profile, because of the amount of skills I developed and acquired.
+I have briefly discussed it on my linked in profile, because of the number of skills I developed and acquired.

 8 week multidisciplinary design challenge for students of Bangor University who took part.
 I was one of the students who took part in this challenge and was part of a team including and engineering student, a psychology student and a business studies student.
 Working collaboratively to solve issues related to user experiences of the high street using design thinking and design processes.